 Check Your Privilege

-Check Your Privilege is a campus wide social marketing campaign that seeks to raise student, faculty, and staff awareness around social inequalities and privilege.
+In 2014, a campus wide social marketing campaign, Check Your Privilege, was implemented to raise student, faculty, and staff awareness around social inequalities and privilege.

 Privilege: Unearned access to social power based on membership in a dominant social group.